What is Guaranteed Issue Life Insurance and How Does it Work?

 - Policy amounts range from $2,000 to $25,000 and are sold in $1,000 increments.

 - Available to men and women between the ages of 45 and 85.

 - No health questions are asked, and no medical exam is required.

 - Payments can be made by checking account, EFT, credit and debit cards.

-Do you have questions about what type of life insurance you should buy, or have you been turned down for life insurance in the past?
-JRC works with more than 40 different life insurance companies, and our agents are experts in finding our clients affordable life insurance coverage that fits their needs.
+We’re Here to Help You Make an Informed DecisionDo you have questions about what type of life insurance you should buy, or have you been turned down for life insurance in the past?
+JRC represents 63 top-rated life insurance companies and some of these providers specialize with applicants that are considered to be a high-risk for life insurance.

 With a few simple questions, we can assess your health, and evaluate the policies available to you.
 Our agents offer at least 10 years of experience, and we are experts are matching our clients with their best option for affordable protection.
 Call us toll free at 855-247-9555.
 We’re here to help!